 Let me add to it if I can.

-Um they they did not in any way, shape, or form that we've been able to find alter that.
+The outcome of the election, based upon the count of votes, they did not in any way, shape, or form that we've been able to find alter that.

-If we used solely the social media advertising that we have seen, there's no way that you can look at that and say that that was to help the right side of the ideological chart and and uh not the left, or vice versa.
+If we used solely the social media advertising that we have seen, there's no way that you can look at that and say that that was to help the right side of the ideological chart and not the left, or vice versa.

-Uh they were indiscriminate.
+They were indiscriminate.

-Um it seems that the overall theme of the Russian involvement in the U.S. elections was to create chaos at every level.
+One of the things that's most challenging to this investigation is, with the exception of certain pieces that have already been discussed, it seems that the overall theme of the Russian involvement in the U.S. elections was to create chaos at every level.

-And uh I would tell you the fact that we're sitting here nine months later investigating it.
+And I would tell you the fact that we're sitting here nine months later investigating it, they have been pretty darn successful.

 All right, this is the Sean Hannity show.

-One of the main intelligence officials that testified before Congress said, Yeah, they've tried to influence this election.
+One of the main intelligence officials that testified before Congress said, yeah, they've tried to influence this election.

 Yeah, they tried to influence past elections.